 - You can transfer them to any of the Ultimate Rewards airline & hotel transfer partners, where you can get outsized value by redeeming for first & business class travel

 - You can redeem Ultimate Rewards points for 1.5 cents each towards the cost of a travel purchase, including flights, hotels, etc.

-The latter redemption takes no skill, but rather you can redeem points for 1.5 cents each towards the cost of all kinds of travel purchases.
+Redeeming points towards travel purchases and using the “Pay Yourself Back” feature don’t take much skill, as you’re getting 1.5 cents towards all kinds of purchases.
 Given that, you’d be earning the following return (as credit towards travel) with this setup if you have both of these cards: